 All injuries that occur on school property shall be reported immediately to the employee's supervisor and a written report should be completed within 24 hours of the injury and submitted to the Central Office.
-All employees who are injured on the job must fill out an accident report (obtained from your immediate supervisor or Human Resources).
+All employees who are injured on the job must fill out an accident report (obtained on the staff webpage).
 Please use the form provided to your office personnel according to the stated directions to report all employee injuries.
-The form must be signed before submission to the Administration Building.
-Except in the case of an emergency, approval to seek treatment should be obtained from Human Resources or the Superintendent.
+Except in the case of an emergency, approval to seek treatment should be obtained from the Business Office Specialist, Human Resources or the Superintendent.
 If an employee needs immediate or lifesaving medical attention, 911 will be called.
-Please contact Human Resources (ext.
-3003) for questions regarding Workers Compensation procedures and required paperwork.
+Please contact the Business Office Specialist (ext.
+3002) for questions regarding Workers Compensation procedures and required paperwork.
 Refer to Board Policy 8442 for additional information.